 We see rocks in our surrounding, from different shapes to size.
 Rocks never remain the same, and they are always changing with time.
 The Rock cycle is a basic concept in geology that describes the time-consuming transitions through geologic time.

 Rocks are constantly being recycled and go through several processes of chemical and physical changes.
 There are three main rock types:

-As the diagram below shows that each type of rocks are altered or destroyed when it is forced out of its equilibrium conditions.
+The diagram below shows that rocks are altered or destroyed when it is forced out of its equilibrium conditions.
 These cycle of rock formation and wearing out is constantly recycled the earth’s minerals.
 The rock cycle is nothing but a process by which rocks of one type with certain characteristics changes into the rocks of another kind.